tchlux/VarSys/Research_[2020-05-18]_Piecewise_Monotone_Quintic_Fortran/fortran/README.txt

 BLAS and LAPACK libraries that are necessary for this package.

-This package includes a sample main program in the file 'sample_main.f90' and an extensive test suite in the file 'test_all.f90', which can be compiled and linked as above.
+This package includes a sample main program in the file 'sample_main.f90', an extensive test suite in the file 'test_all.f90', and a command line interface program in the file 'cli.f90', all of which can be compiled and linked as above.
+A demonstration of usage via the command line interface is provided in the 'demo' subdirectory through a shell script 'demo/run.sh'.

 ----------------------------------------------------------------------